JoBase/JoBase/README.md

 Welcome to JoBase - one of the fastest Python game libraries.

 Feel free to check out the website for tutorials and demos, but be warned!
 The upcoming JoBase 3.1 has had major changes.
+You may have to tweak your projects before they work on the new version of JoBase.

 ## Upcoming Changes